bewuethr/slack-analyzer/docs/corrections.md

 1. Slack user ID as seen in `tenures.tsv`
 2. Deletion indicator (`true` to delete, else empty)
-3. The corrected timestamp of the first message
+3. The corrected timestamp of their join date
-4. The corrected timestamp of the last message
+4. The corrected timestamp of their departure date

 Empty fields for timestamp values mean that the original value is being used.